National Congress of the Kuomintang

-The National Congress of the Kuomintang the highest organ of power in the Kuomintang.
+The National Congress of the Kuomintang is the highest organ of power in the Kuomintang.
 It is held annually and convened by the Central Committee.

 Delegates to the National Congress serve a four-year term, with no restrictions prohibiting re-election.
 They are composed of delegates elected by party branches at all levels, members of the Central Committee, and delegates approved by the Central Committee's Standing Committee, with the latter two groups comprising no more than one-third.
 In addition to the regular annual meetings, the Central Committee may convene an extraordinary National Congress if deemed necessary or upon request by more than half of the municipal, county, or city-level party branches.

 History

 In 1923, Sun Yat-sen, Premier of the Kuomintang, accepted the advice of Mikhail Borodin, a Soviet advisor to the Communist International, and reorganized the Kuomintang into a Leninist party, modeled after the Russian Communist Party (Bolshevik) system, to facilitate the promotion of the "National Revolution" in China.
 The following year, the Kuomintang held its 1st National Congress.
 Throughout the Northern Expedition of the National Revolutionary Army, the Chinese Civil War, and even after the relocation of the ROC government to Taiwan in 1949, the Kuomintang maintained the rigid structure of a Leninist party.

 Following Taiwan's democratization in the 1990s, the ROC government established a liberal democratic party system in areas under its de facto control, and the Kuomintang's delegates to its National Congress began implementing term limits.
 After losing power in the 2000 presidential election, the Kuomintang further restructured its organizational structure, strengthening direct democracy mechanisms among members and increasing the frequency of its National Congress meetings to better reflect grassroots public opinion and adapt to Taiwan's democratic electoral system.
 While the Kuomintang's current party system has aligned itself with those of mainstream democracies worldwide, it still retains some vestiges of a rigid political system.